alarm-redist/redist/task_tracker.md

 # ----- ACTIVE TASKS -----

+**Make immutable class members constant**
+For all classes where a variable doesn't change after initialization (think things like `ndists`, `V`, etc.) make them constant.
+This might help a little bit with thread safety but the main reason is to avoid modifying things that shouldn't be changed in code.

 **Create new SpanningTree class**
 Create a new `SpanningTree` class that is a wrapper for the directed spanning tree itself along with the vectors that always have to be created for it.
 Namely the `visited, ignore, parent, pop_below` vectors.
 Right now we allocate `parent, pop_below` vectors everytime and I imagine that is making things expensive.